orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing

-Same with unordered/ordered, depends on perspective can be voth

 Complex number of a qubit boplean os the boolean with sifferentiable in between steps based on the precission of the thing asking which vlaue at the boolena it is